srashti-02/sharma_tent_house/plan.md

 Availability is calculated dynamically for a requested booking date range.

-The system checks all existing bookings whose dates overlap with the requested booking dates.
+The system checks all existing bookings whose delivery and return dates overlap with the requested inventory movement window.

 Available quantity is calculated using: